-Abby Lewis is a Ph.D. student with Dr. Cayelan Carey in the Biological Sciences department at Virginia Tech.
+Abby Lewis is a Ph.D. candidate with Dr. Cayelan Carey in the Biological Sciences department at Virginia Tech.
 Her research interests are broadly focused on the ecology of anthropogenic disturbance in freshwater systems.
 Throughout her career, she aims to conduct research that will help understand, mitigate, and prevent environmental issues worldwide.

 Abby received her bachelor’s degree in Biology from Pomona College in 2019.
 During her time at Pomona, she had the opportunity to conduct research projects around the world studying several aspects of global change.
 One of her favorite projects involved leading a collaborative study with 15 researchers from 12 institutions to analyze the response of algae to nutrient pollution in lakes of the northeastern United States.

 At Virginia Tech, Abby is now studying how changing levels of oxygen in a reservoir may affect carbon cycling within the system.
 This research is particularly relevant right now because climate change, land use, and water management are altering oxygen levels in water bodies around the world.
 Lakes and reservoirs play a large role in the global carbon cycle, so any changes to carbon cycling under different oxygen conditions could have important implications for our predictions of future greenhouse gas emissions and climate change.